jayllo-c/tp/docs/UserGuide.md

 **Important:**<br>

 * The file path should be **absolute**.
 * This command will only import persons' particulars.
-To import exam scores, take a look at [importexam](#importing-exam-scores-from-a-csv-file--importexam)
+To import exam scores, take a look at [importExamScores](#importing-exam-scores-from-a-csv-file-importexamscores).

 </box>

 **Example:**

-`import i/C:/Users/alk/Downloads/avengersassemble.csv` imports the data from the CSV file located at `C:/Users/alk/Downloads/avengersassemble.csv`.
+`import i/C:/Users/soojo/Desktop/sample_data.csv` imports the data from the CSV file located at `C:/Users/soojo/Desktop/sample_data.csv`.

 > You will see this message once you successfully import the data, with the app showing the details of the imported persons:
 >